QuartzMovement/gamebub/docs/building.md

 Before assembling, consider testing that the PCB works properly.

 1. Attach the LCD cover glass to the front shell with adhesive glue or tape
-2. Attach the LCD module to the cover glass (with the LCD side facing outwards)
+2. Place the front shell face down on a surface
-3. Place the front shell face down on a surface
+3. Carefully align and press the LCD module onto the cover glass (ensure flex is facing the correct direction)
 4. Glue all 9 heat-set inserts into place, and let the glue harden
 5. Insert the speakers into the shell
-6. Place the face buttons into the shell, followed by the membranes
+6. Place the face buttons into the shell, followed by the D-pad and ABXY membranes
 7. Open the LCD flex connector on the PCB
 8. Carefully set the PCB face down onto the shell, putting the LCD module flex into place on the PCB connector, and close it.
 9. Ensure the PCB is aligned well onto the front shell